searle927/Project-2/readme.md

 Instructors will not be holding open office hours during project week.
 This is to give you the opportunity to solve issues and errors you run in to on your own and with your classmates.
-Jared, however, will still hold his office hours as planned.
+The TA however, will still hold his office hours as planned.

 An instructor will be assigned to each team and wil check in with your team every day for about 15 minutes.
 The purpose of these check-ins is not to